Xunius/gplot/docs/index.rst

 * Optional:

         * scipy: optional, developed in 1.2.1.
-For 2D interpolation.
+For 2D interpolation in quiver plots only.
         * For plot the geography: basemap or cartopy.

                 * basemap: developed in 1.2.0.
-                * cartopy: optional, developed in 0.16.0, not fully supported yet.
+                * cartopy: developed in 0.16.0, not fully supported yet.

         * For netCDF file reading: netCDF4 or CDAT or xarray or iris.

-                * netCDF4: included as dependencies, developed in 1.5.5.1.
+                * netCDF4: developed in 1.5.5.1.
                 * cdms module of CDAT: developed in 3.1.5.
                 * xarray: not implemented yet.
                 * iris: not implemented yet.